Japan minister resigns over remark about 2011 tsunami

 Imamura came under fire earlier this month over his outburst and a suggestion during a news conference that those who left voluntarily following the meltdown at the Fukushima nuclear plant should fend for themselves.

+Abe said he was liable for Imamura's appointment, and apologized.
+"There have been criticisms that we have been too lax, and I take them seriously."

-In March, Abe's reconstruction adviser, who was criticized for having his underling carry him on the back to hop over a puddle while visiting a flooded town, resigned after making a joke over rubber boots.
+In March, Abe's reconstruction adviser, who had been criticized for having his underling carry him on the back to hop over a puddle while visiting a flooded town last year, resigned after making a joke over rubber boots.

 Imamura's predecessor faced allegation he stole female underwear.
 Also, earlier this month, a trade vice minister was forced to quit over an adultery scandal.